State's deaths increase by 79 after 137 day before; cases stayed under 10K at 9,411

 Palm Beach County increased by 11 deaths to 1,785 after 6 the day before.
 First-place Miami-Dade rose by 3 to 4,0025 and Broward is third at 1,750 with 3 more.

-St. Lucie increased by 1 to 389, Martin by 2 to 188 and Indian River by 1 to 148 with Okeechobee remaining at 49 with its first two fatalities on July 25.
+St. Lucie rose by 1 to 389, Martin by 2 to 188 and Indian River by 1 to 148 with Okeechobee remaining at 49 with its first two fatalities on July 25.

 State and county increases represent fatalities received by the state Monday and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 83 on Nov 27.

 Florida's new hospitalizations rose by 343 compared with 142 the day before.
-The state reported Tuesday there are currently 5,105 hospitalized with a primary diagnosis of COVID-19, which is 174 more in one day.
+The state reported Tuesday there are currently 5,102 hospitalized with a primary diagnosis of COVID-19, which is 171 more in one day.
+This is the first time it has passed 5,000 since 5,040 on Aug.
+21 with the the high of 9,520 reported on July 21 though the state didn't begin posting data until July.

 DEATHS